thunderbird/thunderbird-android/docs/engineering/README.md

 A Notion epic is an internal roadmap artifact and the leading influence for Thunderbird maintainers.

-A Notion epic is typically split into multiple **Milestones**.
-Each milestone is created in GitHub, synced to Notion as a **Notion Milestone**, and then linked back to the epic to track progress against the roadmap goal.
+A Notion epic is typically split into multiple **milestone issues**.
+Each milestone issue is created in GitHub, synced to Notion as a **Notion Milestone**, and then linked back to the epic to track progress against the roadmap goal.

 Notion epics are internal.
-Public GitHub artifacts (Milestones and Issues) should not require access to Notion to be understood.
+Public GitHub artifacts should not require access to Notion to be understood.

 #### Notion Milestone